top of page

 YESTERDAY TODAY

 Late 1974.
-Soon after the release of the "De Weintraub" record, the WCF company prepared their own version on matrix 2043 A / 2043 B. Two versions were, possibly more or less simultaneously, released.
+Soon after the release of the "De Weintraub" record, the WCF company prepared their own version on matrix 2043 A / 2043 B. Two versions were released, possibly more or less simultaneously.
 One had the usual poor quality folder-type printed sleeve, with a degenerated copy of the YESTERDAY AND TODAY Butcher cover, and a reproduction of the back cover of the De Weintraub record.
-White labels, deep pressing ring at 31 mm from the hole.
+White labels, broad pressing ring at 31 mm from the hole.

 5.jpg